-We received 14,543 warrants in the second half of 2018.
+We received 18,721warrants in the second half of 2019.
 To obtain a warrant a law enforcement officer must show a judge that there is "probable cause" to believe that the evidence sought is related to a crime.
 This is a higher standard than the standard for a general order.
 A warrant may be used to obtain stored content (such as text message content or email content), location information or more basic subscriber or transactional information.